Party B will pay Party A £25,000 by 30 September.

 If the Landlords shall fail to exercise their right to require the rent payable hereunder to be reviewed within the relevant period prescribed in paragraph 1(1) hereof or in the event that by the relevant date of review the Landlords and the Tenants shall not have reached agreement and the valuer (if appointed) shall not have given his decision provided for in paragraph 2 hereof then the Tenants shall continue to pay rent at the rate of the rent payable before the relevant date of review on each day appointed by this Deed for payment of rent until agreement shall be reached or the said decision shall be made whichever shall first occur.

-Of the six shalls in this sentence, only one imposes an obligation (to continue paying rent at the old rate).
+Of the seven shalls in this sentence, only one imposes an obligation (to continue paying rent at the old rate).

 If you change every shall to will, the same is true; only one imposes an obligation.

-(Changing shall to will also makes the other five wills sound strange, because nobody ever says until agreement will be reached.
+(Changing shall to will also makes the other six wills sound strange, because nobody ever says until agreement will be reached.
 That’s how strange the original shalls sound to many non-lawyers.)

 Can I rely on shall to create a contract obligation?